Politiko

-Politiko (Πολιτικό) is a village located in the Nicosia District of Cyprus.
+Politiko (Πολιτικό; Politigo) is a village located in the Nicosia District of Cyprus.

 The hamlet of Filani is part of this municipality.

 The centre of the ancient city-kingdom Tamassos is believed to be under the village of Politiko and the nearby Greek Orthodox monastery of "Agios Herakleidios".

 On a hill in Politiko was the ancient city of Tamasos, whose excavations are visible.